 UI elements have a hierarchical structure.
-For example, the card in Bootstrap:
+For example, it is the card in Bootstrap:

 <div class="card">